jdodgen/MQTT-home/linux/home-broker/baby_home_broker/readme.md

 # NanoPI-NEO LTS MQTT Broker
 Download:  h3-sd-friendlycore-xenial-4.14-armhf-20210618.img.gz see [friendlyelec](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO#UbuntuCore_16.04)
-This is built off of Ubuntu 16.04 LTS,  I think it is the most soild distro for the NEO.
-When this is installed the MicroSD cards need no configuration.
+This is built off of Ubuntu 16.04 LTS,  I think it is the most solid distro for the NEO.
+When installed below the MicroSD cards need no configuration.
 Just plug it into the back of your router.
 The MQTT Broker is found as ```home-broker.local``` on the subnet.